cinemagoer/cinemagoer/docs/usage/quickstart.rst

    >>> people[0]['name']
    'Fred Astaire'

-Movie and person objects have ID attributes that store the numeric IMDb ID.
+Movie and person objects have ID attributes containing the canonical numeric part of the IMDb ID: a string padded to at least seven digits, without the ``tt`` or ``nm`` prefix.
+This representation is the same for search results, retrieved objects, and nested objects:
-Search results from the dataset backend expose these IDs as integers:

 .. code-block:: python

    >>> movies[0].movieID
-   9
+   '0000009'
    >>> people[0].personID
-   1
+   '0000001'